element-hq/synapse/docs/usage/configuration/config_documentation.md

 An optional `environment` field can be used to specify an environment.
 This allows for log maintenance based on different environments, ensuring better organization and analysis.

-NOTE: While attempts are made to ensure that the logs don’t contain any sensitive information, this cannot be guaranteed.
+NOTE: While attempts are made to ensure that the logs don't contain any sensitive information, this cannot be guaranteed.
 By enabling this option the sentry server may therefore receive sensitive information, and it in turn may then disseminate sensitive information through insecure notification channels if so configured.

 This setting has the following sub-options: